-- Take a breath, duck under the bar, and place it over the back off your shoulders.
+- Inhale, duck under the bar, and place it over the back of your shoulders.
 Lift it out off the rack by extending your legs.

 - Take one step back with one foot, one step back with the other one, and then use a third step to correct your stance into an even position.